davidmcbee/UFOs/README.md

 ### Drawback
 the filters are not forgiving at all to the way a user might enter a filter value.
 The capitalization and spelling need to be an exact match to the data.
 This is not very user friendly.
-Looking at figure 8, if el cajon is entered, like pictured in the city filter it works fine.
+Looking at figure 8, if el cajon is entered, like pictured in the city filter, it works fine.
 ![](https://github.com/davidmcbee/UFOs/blob/master/static/images/drawback1.png)